 The M series has always promoted the pure photographic experience.
-Typically this is done through marketing, usually a black-and-white video with tinkling pianos accompanied by a voiceover from a well-known and respected photographer as he discusses the way that the M provides only what is necessary to make a perfect image.
+Typically this is done through marketing, usually in the form of a black-and-white video with tinkling pianos accompanied by a voice-over from a well-known and respected photographer as he discusses the way that the M provides only what is necessary to make a perfect image.
 And there have been many perfect images made with Ms over the decades.
 That much is true.

-But the CLE does the same thing.
-We have an aperture ring on every lens, and a shutter speed dial on the top of the camera.
+But it’s just as true for the Minolta CLE, and the CLE does so much more.
+For that pure experience, we have an aperture ring on every lens and a shutter speed dial on the top of the camera.
 We can connect with the essence of photography just as easily here as we can with an M. In manual mode, the experience is identical, and even improved through the use of technology.
-LEDs in the viewfinder showcase the selected shutter speed, while also informing as to the suggested setting based on the through-the-lens light meter reading.
+LEDs in the viewfinder showcase the selected shutter speed, a feature lacking in many Ms.

 While there is certainly something to be said for adjusting shutter speed and aperture, getting to the heart of the craft, and shooting in manual mode, sometimes that’s just impractical.
 Yes, I’m a photography enthusiast.
 I love photographs and I love challenging myself to make decent photographs.
 But sometimes I want to relax.
-Sometimes I’m out with my leash-tugging dog, or I’m in an obtusely hostile and unfamiliar part of the city at midnight, or I’m on a slippery-decked boat.
+Sometimes I’m out with my leash-tugging dog, or I’m in an obtusely hostile part of the city at midnight, or I’m on a boat.
 Sometimes I’m doing things or being places where I’m more interested in what’s happening around me than I am in my camera’s settings.
 It’s in these moments that I want auto-exposure, and the CLE gives me that.
-Most importantly, the CLE’s auto-exposure system yields a degree of artistic control through its allowing depth-of-field adjustment (aperture) and exposure adjustment through an exposure compensation dial (shutter speed).
-I find this compromise to be functionally perfect, and a welcome addition to full manual mode.
+Most importantly, the CLE’s auto-exposure system yields a degree of artistic control through its allowing depth-of-field adjustment and exposure adjustment through an exposure compensation dial.
+I find this methodology to be functionally perfect.

 Furthermore, when using a flash the metering system operates in a dynamic way, measuring light directly from the film plane and exposing exactly as required by ambient light and light produced by the flash.